bitterjug/elm-wpc/readme.markdown

     expanded item, and then scroll to the new scroll offset, that we update the `scrollTop` in scroll info in the model, in case the generated `scrollTo` command doesn't trigger a `Scroll` event.
 (But it appears to do it.)

+- [x]  In case the contents aren't a multiple of the column number we need a way to make it up to a multiple of column count to keep the layout looking okay.
+Since the padding items will be be rendered differently from post entries, they should be of another type.
+So we will probably need a new type for the elements of this array: a union type with branches for entries and padding items.
+Initially something like:

+      type DisplayEntry
+        = AnEntry Entry
+        | Padding

+      paddToColumnWidth : List Entry -> List DisplayEntry paddToColumnWidth : List Entry -> List DisplayEntry

+  Put these in another module.
+Maybe called posts as that's what wordpress has.

+  Change the main model to refer to an array of these.
+Major refactor to separate server-side posts and client side entries.??

+- [x] Add the actual padding.
+Currently `Entry.padCols` is the identify function.
+Make it insert padding up to mod cols